Skip to main content

 To further enhance the security of the data connection, you can choose to enable SSL (Secure Sockets Layer) encryption for MySQL databases.
 This provides encryption at the transport layer for network connections, enhancing the security of communication data while ensuring data integrity.
 The specific steps are as follows:

-1. Log in to the device hosting the MySQL database and run the mysql_ssl_rsa_setup program to create SSL/RSA files.
-You can locate this program using the find command.
+1. Log in to the device where MySQL is hosted and run the mysql_ssl_rsa_setup program to create SSL/RSA files.
+You can use the find command to locate the program.

-Before performing this step, you can log into the MySQL database and execute SHOW GLOBAL VARIABLES LIKE '%ssl%'; to check if SSL/RSA files have been generated and the status of SSL.
+Before performing this step, you can log in to the MySQL database and run the SHOW GLOBAL VARIABLES LIKE '%ssl%'; command to check if SSL/RSA files have been generated and if SSL is enabled.

 /usr/bin/mysql_ssl_rsa_setup